Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

 In Table \ref{ngsf cuts} we present the results of our 5-class classification schema for \ngsf{} as we employ a variety of different photometric cuts to the input sample.
-We see that using only a cut for transient flux fractions greater than 0.4 returns very similar classification results across all transient classes to the 21.8 transient magnitude cut employed in Section \ref{Smag cuts}.
-However, this cut leaves 81.7\% of the original sample compared to just 55.2\%.
-We also find that better results are produced by the use of both cuts simultaneously, but this does significantly limit the sample size for classification.
+We see that using only a cut for transient flux fractions greater than 0.3 returns similar classification results across most transient classes to the 21.8 transient magnitude cut employed in Section \ref{Smag cuts}.
+The Ia classification performance is nearly identical, with the other classes best performances spread fairly evenly.
+Using both cuts results in even better performance, indeed it produces the largest \(F_{0.5}\)--score, followed by the magnitude cut and then the flux fraction cut.
+However, these performance benefits must be weighed against the large fractions of the sample removed from consideration and thus not reflected in the \(F_{0.5}\)--score.

-However, we conclude that the best photometric cut for live classification is likely to be transient transient magnitude \(r\)>21.8.
-While the sample size after the flux fraction cut is larger and the SN Ia efficiency is improved, the SN Ia purity and the efficiencies of other classes are worsened.
-Indeed, while not shown in Table \ref{ngsf cuts}, the purity of the non-Ia classes are worse under the flux fraction cut than the transient magnitude cut.
+We conclude cautiously that the best photometric cut for live classification is likely to be transient transient magnitude \(r\)>21.8, the middle ground between improved performance and reduction in sample size.
+Although arguments can be made for the flux fraction cut or both.
+In all three cases the non-SN transient completeness and purities are very poor.
+This is the result of low numbers (or a complete absence) of templates in the template banks/training samples and, additionally, the fact that non-SN input spectra are just smooth-blue continua (see Appendix \ref{example spec}).